ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The trillion-record database size models an easy-to-imagine reality over the next decades.
 The quadrillion-record database is roughly at the limit of what is imaginable and should probably be accommodated.
-The 100 quadrillion datadbase is highly speculative perhaps involving nanorobots for every person, livestock animal and domesticated bird.
+The 100 quadrillion database is highly speculative perhaps involving nanorobots for every person, livestock animal and domesticated bird.
 It is included to round out the analysis.